 These guidelines summarize how GitHub implements buttons across our products.
 We have standardized buttons documented on Primer CSS and Primer Components, and these docs which serve as the source of truth for development implementation.
 This article serves to supplement our technical docs with proper guidance on design implementation.

 At GitHub, buttons are a fundamental building block of our products.
+Most of the time, we use the "Default" button type, but other types of buttons may be used to indicate something special about the button's hierarchy or functionality.
 The following table catalogues a quick glance at how we use buttons at GitHub: